 It even passed the most important test of all!

-Hang on a minute, shitkicker is a totally appropriate description for boots that spend their lives ankle/calf deep in compost, manure, chicken litter, and navigating the dog bombs that Princess leaves hiding around the property.
+Hang on a minute, shitkicker is a totally appropriate description for boots that spend their lives wading through compost, manure, chicken litter, and navigating the dog bombs that Princess leaves hiding around the property.
 I stand by my earlier use of the word.